-47 Electronic Books (E-Books) E-books are digital documents (including those digitized by the library), licensed or not, where searchable text is prevalent, and which can be seen in analogy to a printed book (monograph).
+51 Electronic Books (E-Books) E-books are digital documents (including those digitized by the library), licensed or not, where searchable text is prevalent, and which can be seen in analogy to a printed book (monograph).
 Include non-serial government documents.
 E-books are loaned to users on portable devices (e-book readers) or by transmitting the contents to the user's personal computer for a limited time.
-Include e-books held locally and remote ebooks for which permanent or temporary access rights have been acquired.
+Include ebooks held locally and remote e-books for which permanent or temporary access rights have been acquired.
 Report the number of physical or electronic units, including duplicates, for all outlets.
 For smaller libraries, if volume data are not available, the number of titles may be counted.
-E-books packaged together as a unit (e.g., multiple titles on a single ebook reader) and checked out as a unit are counted as one unit.
+E-books packaged together as a unit (e.g., multiple titles on a single e-book reader) and checked out as a unit are counted as one unit.

 Note: Under this category report only items the library has selected as part of the collection and made accessible through the library's Online Public Access Catalog (OPAC).

-48 Audio These are materials on which sounds (only) are stored (recorded) and that can be reproduced (played back) mechanically, electronically, or both.
+These are materials on which sounds (only) are stored (recorded) and that can be reproduced (played back) mechanically, electronically, or both.
 Include records, audiocassettes, audio cartridges, audio discs (including audio-CD-ROMs), audio-reels, talking books, and other sound recordings.

 Report the number of physical units, including duplicates.
 For smaller libraries, if physical unit data are not available, count the number of titles.
 Items packaged together as a unit (e.g., two audiocassettes for one recorded book) and checked out as a unit are counted as one physical unit.

-49 Video These are materials on which moving pictures are recorded, with or without sound.
+These are materials on which moving pictures are recorded, with or without sound.
 Electronic playback reproduces pictures, with or without sound, using a television receiver or monitor.
-Video formats may include tape, DVD, CD-ROM, etc. Report the number of physical units, including duplicates.
+Video formats may include tape, DVD, CD-ROM, etc.

+Report the number of physical units, including duplicates.
 For smaller libraries, if physical unit data are not available, count the number of titles.
 Items packaged together as a unit (e.g., two video cassettes for one movie) and checked out as a unit are counted as one physical unit.

+52 Audio

+53 Video

-50 Databases Report the number of databases, including locally mounted or remote, full-text or not, for which temporary or permanent access rights have been acquired.
+54 Databases Report the number of databases (including locally mounted or remote, full-text or not) for which temporary or permanent access rights have been acquired.
 A database is a collection of electronically stored data or unit records (facts, bibliographic data, abstracts, texts) with a common user interface and software for the retrieval and manipulation of the data.

 Note: The data or records are usually collected with a particular intent and relate to a defined topic.
 A database may be issued on CD-ROM, diskette, or other direct access method, or as a computer file accessed via dial-up methods or via the Internet.
-Include such services as EBSCO Host and OCLC FirstSearch, but do not include other electronic serial databases (e.g., Project MUSE, OCLC ECO Project).

-Report the number of database licenses (subscription or onetime purchases).
-Each licensed database product is counted individually even if access to several licensed database products is supported through the same interface (e.g., ProQuest, OCLC FirstSearch).
+Subscriptions to individual electronic serial titles are reported under current electronic serial subscriptions.
+Each database is counted individually even if access to several databases is supported through the same vendor interface.